jmart368/SalaryPredictionPortfolio/README.md

 The Finance and Oil Industry have higher average salaries than Education, Service, Auto, Health, and Web.

-Overall, average salary as a metric provides a more accurate picture when comparing average salary amongst other features.
 Other things that were observed for comparison were as follows:
 * There is a postive relationship or connection with having a higher salary and more years of experience.
 * There is also a negative relationship or connection with having a higher salary and the distance a job is located from a major city.

 ### Correlation Matrix
 ![Snip20210805_19](https://user-images.githubusercontent.com/24769002/128408799-12dc3c9c-8178-493c-b6d2-2435c802093f.png)

-In summary, based on the above matrix we can observe the following:
+Based on the above matrix, we can observe the following:
 * There is a postive relationship with salary and jobType, degree, major, industry, yearsExperience
-* There is a negative relationship with salary and milesFromMetropolis
+* There is a negative relationship with salary and milesFromMetropolis The Matrix itself can be used to better understand the feature relationship amongst each other.

 **Regression Models**
 ------------------------